 Supervisors, in consultation with Human Resources staff, have the authority to regulate workplace behavior of Academic and University staff, and the Provost may regulate faculty, as long as there is a work-related reason for doing so.
 The Title IX Coordinator, in coordination with Human Resources, may also issue a no contact directive for any employee.
 No contact directives are typically issued in a letter to the recipient.
-University of Wisconsin La Crosse may issue no contact directive may be issued include, but are not limited to, pending disciplinary investigations.
-A no contact directive may limit an employee's contact with another employee, a student, or other member of the University community or limit an employee's contact may be prohibited by a no contact directive: face-to-face/in person, telephone, e-mail, text message, social networking sites, written communication, video and other electronic communication, and contact through third parties.
+University of Wisconsin La Crosse may issue no contact directives to employees when appropriate circumstances arise.
+Circumstances under which a no contact directive may be issued include, but are not limited to, pending disciplinary investigations.
+A no contact directive may limit an employee's contact with another employee, a student, or other member of the University community or limit an employee's contact with a work location for a length of time determined by the employee's supervisor or the Provost.
+The following types of contact may be prohibited by a no contact directive: face-to-face/in person, telephone, e-mail, text message, social networking sites, written communication, video and other electronic communication, and contact through third parties.
 Violation of a no-contact directive issued by University of Wisconsin La Crosse may result in disciplinary action up to and including dismissal.
 Employees may have the ability to challenge a no contact directive by using the grievance process for their employment category.
 The Chancellor has the authority to prohibit an individual from entering university property.